jeff-tabios/itunes-search-unwire/README.md

 # itunes-search-unwire
 ## Description
 Downloads and displays song data.
-Allows searching and view details
+Allows searching and viewing details in table rows.
 Built with example unit test with mock data.

 Used UIKit, MVVM and Combine